bdd100k/bdd100k/doc/source/evaluate.rst

 - `index`: the value correspondence to the "ann_id" stored in B and A channels.

+You can submit your predictions to our `evaluation server <https://eval.ai/web/challenges/challenge-page/1294>`__ hosted on EvalAI.
-To be evaluated on the Codalab server, the submission file needs to be a zipped nested folder with the following structure:
+The submission file needs to be a zipped nested folder with the following structure:
 ::

     - score.json